 Download Practice Workbook

-Download this practice sheet to exercise while you are reading this article.
+Download this practice spreadsheet to exercise while you are reading this article.

-1. Formula to Find Duplicates in Excel Including 1st Occurrences
+6 Examples to Find Duplicates in Excel Using Formula

-1.1 Using COUNTIF to find Duplicates in One Column in Excel
+1. Using a Logical Formula with COUNTIF to Identify Duplicates in One Column

 Let’s have a table of items like fruits.
 Here, the item name is in the column, and you want to find a duplicate.

-As you can see in the picture above, the formula returns TRUE for duplicate values and FALSE for unique values.
+As you can see in the picture above, you get TRUE when there is a duplicate and FALSE when there are no duplicates.
 In this formula, we selected the whole B column.

 For a duplicate, you can use the IF Function with COUNTIF and get a duplicate or unique number.

-If you want to filter or remove duplicates, the above-mentioned formula will not work.
-Because it marks all identical records as duplicates.
-And if you want to keep the unique values in your list, then you cannot delete all duplicate records, you need to only delete the 2nd and all subsequent instances.
+If you want to remove or filter duplicates, the above-mentioned formula will not work.
+Because it designates all duplicate records as such.
+And if you wish to maintain the unique values in your list, you can merely delete the second and any succeeding instances of the duplicate records rather than all of them.

-So, we will modify our Excel duplicate formula by using absolute and relative cell references:
+So, we will modify the formula by using relative and absolute references:

-As you can see in the following picture, this formula does not identify the first occurrence of “Apples” as duplicate:
+As you can see in the following picture, this formula doesn’t mark the 1st coccurrence of “Apples” as identical:

-Above we showed how to find duplicate values in one column, now we will see here how to find duplicates in two columns in excel.
+Above we have shown the way to find duplicate values in only one column, now we will show the way to search for duplicates in (two or more) columns in excel.

-In this example, we have taken a table where the Student name is in column A and Fruits is in column B. Now we want to find duplicate values having the same name and fruits.
+In this example, we have taken a table where the Student name is in column A and the Fruits are in column B. Now we want to find duplicate values having the same name and fruits.

 The formula to find duplicate values in two columns is